Robust Incentive Stackelberg Mean Field Stochastic Linear-Quadratic Differential Game with Model Uncertainty: Conclusions

 \section{Conclusions}

 In this paper, we have studied a robust incentive SLQ Stackelberg MFGs with model uncertainty, where the external disturbance appears in the drift term of the leader's dynamics and the state-average and control-averages enter into the leader's dynamics and cost functional.
 By $H_\infty$ control theory, zero-sum game approach and duality theory, we have given the representation of the leader's limiting cost functional and the feedback decentralized open-loop saddle points via Riccati equations.
 Moreover, we have discussed the interrelations among uniform concavity of the limiting cost functional, solvability of the corresponding Riccati equation, and disturbance attenuation parameter.
 By convex analysis, the variational method and decoupling method, the followers' decentralized strategies and the consistency condition system have been derived, then the leader's approximate incentive strategy set was obtained.
 We have also demonstrated the asymptotical robust incentive optimality of the decentralized mean field strategy.
-At last, we have given a numerical example as further applications of theoretical results.
+At last, we have discussed the solvability of the CC-incentive system under some special conditions, and given a numerical example as further applications of theoretical results.

 In the future, it is interesting to consider robust incentive SLQ mean field Stackelberg differential games with partial observation.